Peter Smith, Master Lecturer

 Self: 5pts (exercise, lighting, branding)

 Images from assignment 8, self-portrait are DUE.
-Upload to Smugmug and post best shot.
+Upload.

 Famous Person gallery

-Photograph a famous person who does not work for BU.
+Photograph an environmental portrait of someone you do not know and who does not work for BU.

 The Photo Essay handout

-The images should be uploaded to Smugmug and also presented as a gallery on your blog.
+The images should be uploaded to Smugmug and also presented as a gallery on Adobe Portfolio.

 Final photo story: 20pts (documentary)